 As well as freeing up large amounts of physical space, the document scanning process can also shave thousands of hours off file retrieval times every year.

-What’s more important, is that documents can be preserved in a higher level of security.
+What’s more important, is that documents can be preserved at a higher level of security.

 This is instrumental for rare, historical, and fragile documents, books, or files.